Updated by Danielle

 Added the top box with our favorite P-90 guitar, and a lot of new guitars, as well as marked some that have been discontinued.
 Also checked all product links so they should be good to go.
 Enjoy!

 Best Guitar with p90 pickups? (our top pick)

 The Gibson Les Paul Junior series is one of the most affordable Gibson Les Pauls.
 Most of these have a single coil P-90 pickup at the bridge, while omitting the neck pickup entirely.

-In this article we're going to round up electric guitars that ship new with P90 pickups.
+In this article we're going to round up electric guitars with P90s.
 These are not mods or some kind of pickup upgrade.
 Instead, they're guitars we've found that ship in the box with at least one P90-style pickup.

 Most have a dual pickup configuration with two P90s.

 Keep in mind, this is a simple list and not necessarily a ranking.
 We make every effort to keep these lists updated, though are often helped by community members pointing out items we may have missed in the comments.

 If you know of any electric guitars with P90s but didn't make it onto our list, please feel free to drop us a line in the comments section below.